 Washburn Law Summer Study Abroad Program in Barbados

-The Washburn University School of Law Summer Study Abroad Program provides students an opportunity to understand their legal systems more fully through comparative study of the Caribbean system while living in a stimulating West Indian university environment.
+The Washburn University School of Law Summer Study Abroad Program provides students an opportunity to understand their legal systems more fully through comparative study of the Caribbean system, all while living in a stimulating West Indian university environment.

-The curriculum utilizes both traditional classroom methods and site visits to observe relevant legal institutions in action.
-Students have found that the opportunity to study law in the Summer Study Abroad Program not only enhances their legal studies, but enables them to learn about and enjoy the rich heritage of Caribbean cultures.
+The curriculum uses both traditional classroom methods and site visits to observe relevant legal institutions in action.
+Students have found that the opportunity to study law in the Summer Study Abroad Program not only enhances their legal studies, but enables them to learn about and enjoy the rich heritage of Caribbean cultures, as well as to develop cross-cultural skills for law practice.

 Study Abroad Photo Contest

 Tyler Patterson entered Washburn University's 2013 Study Abroad Photo Essay Contest.
-Checkout what Tyler has to say about his Barbados experience, and his photos.
+Checkout what Tyler has to say about his Barbados experience, as well as his photos.

 "I did the Barbados program to study Products Liability, a practice area I'm interested in, and to study abroad since I had never travelled outside the United States.
 Living in another culture for six weeks was fun and a tremendous learning opportunity; the Bajan people are so friendly and welcoming, and I was pushed outside my comfort zone to try new foods and experiences.
 Students should study in Barbados to add a comparative perspective to their legal education."